Janes World Railways

 Janes World Railways (JWR) is a directory of railway activities worldwide.
 It is published annually by Jane's Information Services.
 Janes World Railways provides details on railway systems and operators, manufacturers of equipment, technology and services, and consultancy associations.
-In updating the content, Janes conducts detailed literature and data searches, reviewing thousands of open source documents and data sources produced by governmental and non-governmental organisations, private businesses, and academic institutions.
+The publication updates its content using data from governmental and non-governmental organizations, private businesses, and academic institutions.
 The publication offers railway profiles with detailed data covering operators and systems in nearly 140 countries, plus information on 2,000 manufacturers, suppliers and service companies.

 Contents

-Its covers detail analysis and information on following sections:
+The publication includes information on the following areas: